The next normal: A day in the life of a school business manager

 9:30AM – Following morning registrations, automated phone calls and messages are circulated to the parents of unauthorised absent students via Absence Call, a module within IRIS Engage.
 The system continues to contact parents until a response is received, freeing up Katie’s time and ensuring parents are notified quickly and proactively.

 10:00AM – Stephanie speaks with IT and Facilities team managers to arrange the distribution of equipment (laptops, video equipment etc) to year 8 students and staff.
-IT manager, Louise, utilises IRIS Assets to identify appropriate equipment, update records and assign to individual students before arranging delivery.
+IT manager, Louise, utilises IRIS Assets, the school asset manager app, to identify appropriate equipment, update records and assign to individual students before arranging delivery.

 11AM – Stephanie attends a remote meeting with Finance Manager, James, who is currently working from home.
 PS Cloud enables James, Stephanie and other senior management to access the same live and up-to-date data sheet and overview of the school’s financial position, utilising IRIS Financials.